Annihilator of Top Local Cohomology and Lynch's Conjecture: An upper bound for the annihilator of top local cohomology and Lynch's conjecture

-We are now ready to state and prove our first main theorem.
-In \cite[Theorem 3.4]{f}, we gave a bound for the annihilator of top local cohomology.
+In \cite[Theorem 3.4]{f}, we provide a bound for the annihilator of top local cohomology.
 In the following theorem, we establish a sharper upper bound for this annihilator.
-Using this theorem, we can compute the annihilators of the top local cohomology modules in certain cases and we are able to construct a counterexample to Lynch's conjecture.
+Using this theorem, we can compute the annihilators of top local cohomology modules in certain cases and we are able to construct a counterexample to Lynch's conjecture.